madgustoo/BerserkerPriceTracker/README.md

 For more info on how this works, I'd recommend checking the Step section in [scrapy-djangoitem](https://github.com/scrapy-plugins/scrapy-djangoitem)'s doc (the README file)

-Now time to setup and configure a PostgreSQL database for the Django project.
+Now let's take time to setup and configure a PostgreSQL database for the Django project.
 * Create a Database and Database User
-* For the Database, name it BerserkDB or whichever name you see fit
+* For the Database, name it berserkdb or whichever name you see fit

 Then change both respective fields inside Django's settings.py: